 Why do interest rates go up?

-What do rising interest rates mean for me?
+What do higher interest rates mean for me?

 Generally, when interest rates rise it has two key impacts: savers are better off as their savings earn more interest and borrowers are worse off because rates increase on financial products such as loans, mortgages and credit cards.